 Addons provide ways to customize translation workflow.
 You can install addons to your translation component and they will work behind the scenes.
+The addon management can be found under Manage menu of a translation component.

 4.14.1 Built in addons